-This Is the ONLY Way You Should Be Cleaning Your Underwear
+I’m a Microbiologist—and This Is the Only Way to Clean Your Underwear

 Even those best practices might not get rid of bacteria completely, though, because those germs don’t just disappear after your clothes have been in the laundry.
 Some of that bacteria—including E. coli—stick around in the machine after the cycle is over, says Dr. Gerba.
 Washing your underwear last will keep that away from your other loads, but you should clean the machine itself by running an empty cycle after every underwear load.
 “Give the washing machine a mouthwash by running bleach through it and killing bacteria left,” he says.
-Learn more tips for cleaning your washing machine the right way.
+Read How to Clean Your Washing Machine from our team at Reader’s Digest

 - Journal of Infection: "Application of Quantitative Risk Assessment for Formulating Hygiene Policy in the Domestic Setting"